Pick-technical/Docs/airway_bill.md

 ## Retrieving Airway bill

 This section describes on how to retrieve airway bill on Pick through API.
-Please make sure you have an API-key to successfully retrieve an airway bill.
-If you haven't receive your API-key for your account through email, you can email us at support@pick.sa.
+Please make sure you have an API key to successfully retrieve an airway bill.
+If you haven't receive your API key for your account through email, you can email us at support@pick.sa.

 ### API Access Points